farisachugthai/dynamic_ipython/docs/source/startup/ipython-logger.rst

 .. _ipython-logger:

 ===========================
-05_log --- IPython logger
+File Logger
 ===========================

-.. currentmodule:: default_profile.startup.05_log
+.. currentmodule:: default_profile.startup.file_logger

 This uses the IPython core :class:`IPython.core.logger.LoggingConfigurable` to create a :class:`logging.handler.FileHandler` that creates one new log